 Figure 2: Subtypes of independent continuant

-Theorem: every entity of which a material entity is part is also a material entity.
-[021-001]
+a(material entity)[Theorem: every entity of which a material entity is part is also a material entity.
+[021-001]]

 ‘Matter’ is intended to encompass both mass and energy (we will address the ontological treatment of portions of energy in a later version of BFO).
 A portion of matter is anything that includes elementary particles among its proper or improper parts: quarks and leptons, including electrons, as the smallest particles thus far discovered; baryons (including protons and neutrons) at a higher level of granularity; atoms and molecules at still higher levels, forming the cells, organs, organisms and other material entities studied by biologists, the portions of rock studied by geologists, the fossils studied by paleontologists, and so on.